 (L) Step 12 (Appeals): Applicable pursuant to Section 6.3.12(C).
+Regardless of the foregoing the Appeals step is not applicable to applications for Accessory Dwelling Units.

 DIVISION 6.5 OVERALL DEVELOPMENT PLAN

 The purpose and applicability of an overall development plan is contained in Section 6.2.3(C)).